 Tohchika-san is the kind of person who gives very precise advice.
 At the launch session, he told us about what kind of body posture I should use when doing the post-recording.

 Naozumi Takahashi-san (who plays Wormmon)…is like some kind of god or something (laughs).

 Asai: Like a god (laughs).
 Always watching over us with a smile.

 Katayama: I think the sort of harmonious atmosphere we formed between us in our 02 group was naturally formed by the drinking party and the post-recording.
 There are still a lot of times when I keep slipping up, and I’m always being propped up by everyone’s support (laughs).

-Asai: Katayama-san and Noda-san get along really well with each other, and it seems like they go out to eat together even though post-recording’s ended.
+Asai: Katayama-san and Noda-san get along really well with each other, and it seems like they went out to eat together even after post-recording ended.